 There are so many different tools here, I can’t even attempt to cover them all.
 From basic things such as filters and frames all the way to custom retouches you can create yourself, Photogene is a goldmine for photo buffs.
 If you’re lazy, the app also comes with various presets you can choose from, and if you’ve worked hard to edit your photo, you can save your own preset to use again on a different photo.

 Photogene is one of the best photo editors out there.
-If you’re not sure why yet, read the our full review.

 The App Store is full of photo editors to download, try or buy.
 If you’re looking for other options, here are 3 more apps worth checking out.
 For anything else don’t forget to try out the famous Photoshop Express, and let us know which photo editor you prefer below.